National Health Service (England): Staffing

 The NHS plays a unique role in the training of new doctors in England, with approximately 8,000 places for student doctors each year, all of which are attached to an NHS University Hospital trust.
-After completing medical school, these new doctors must go on to complete a two-year foundation training programme to become fully registered with the General Medical Council.
+After completing medical school, these new doctors must go on to complete a two-year foundation training program to become fully registered with the General Medical Council.
 Most go on to complete their foundation training years in an NHS hospital although some may opt for alternative employers such as the armed forces.
 Most NHS staff, including non-clinical staff and GPs (although most GPs are self-employed), are eligible to join the NHS Pension Scheme—which, from 1 April 2015, is an average-salary defined-benefit scheme.
 Among the current challenges with recruiting staff are pay, work pressure, and difficulty recruiting and retaining staff from EU countries due to Brexit. and there are fears that doctors could also leave.